COLUMBIA WILLAMETTE COMPENSATION GROUP

 A1.
 Officer Structure

 Officers for the Columbia-Willamette Compensation Group will consist of a President, Operations Chair, Treasurer, five Program Certification Co-Chairs, Membership Chair, Member Communications Chair, Social Media Chair, MARCOM Chair, Technology Chair, Past-President and a Group Administrator.
 No more than 50% of the Officers of the Association may hold Consultant membership status.
 These positions, together with the Immediate Past President will comprise the Executive Committee.
 Positions may be added or dropped as necessary as approved by the Executive Committee.

 A1a.
 At the board’s discretion, volunteers or interns may be utilized to assist with business activities deemed beneficial to the membership.

 A2.
 Election of Officers

-Approximately sixty days prior to the annual business meeting luncheon and when open board positions have been determined, a Nominating Committee of 3 members will be formed for the purpose of selecting the following years board members.
+Approximately sixty days prior to the annual business meeting luncheon and when open board positions have been determined, a Nominating Committee of 3 members will be formed for selecting the following year’s board members and securing the President’s successor.
 It will be the duty of the Nominating Committee to nominate at least one member for each office for which elections are being held.
-The committee should be comprised of the Vice President, who will serve as the Chairperson of the Nominating Committee, the Past-President, and a member at large.
+The committee should be comprised of the Operations Chair, who will serve as the Chairperson of the Nominating Committee, the Past-President, and a member at large.
 An email will be sent out the membership asking members to volunteer to be on the Nominating Committee.
 Of those who volunteer, previous board members from the last 6 years and who served for at least 2 years will be given priority from selection to the Nominating Committee.